giampaolo/psleak/README.md

 other native extensions**.

-It was originally developed as part of [psutil](https://github.com/giampaolo/psutil), and later split out into a standalone project.
+It was originally developed as part of [psutil](https://github.com/giampaolo/psutil) test suite, and later split out into a standalone project.

 psleak executes a target function multiple times and verifies that it does not leak memory, file descriptors, handles, threads (Python or native), or